 valleyofsnj@comcast.net

 Cash-strapped students have to shovel a bit deeper to cover rising tuition in the “Garden State.”
 Four-year New Jersey colleges charge an average cost of $7,935 for in-state and $18,735 for out-of-state residents.
-Figures can flourish even bigger at certain colleges, especially private nonprofits.
+Figures can be even higher at certain colleges, especially private nonprofits.
 For example, Stevens Institute of Technology in Hoboken sets undergrad tuition at $50,725 before room and board!
 Fitting financial aid into the equation is essential to keep your degree within reach.
-Consider some of these 20 scholarships in New Jersey along with state-based aid like the NJ STARS Grant or Foster Care Scholars Grant.

 GCD Staff